amsesk/SCGid/README.md

 Now all you have to do is run `scgid spexpand [args...]` remembering to provide File #1 as `-p|--proteins` and File #2 as `-l|--lineages` and you're all set to go.

 ### Output Directories and Content
-*scgid* makes a separate folder for each of its modules, all contained within a shared working directory named with the `-f|--prefix` command line option.
+*SCGid* makes a separate folder for each of its modules, all contained within a shared working directory named with the `-f|--prefix` command line option.
 This means that if you want to keep the outputs of each module in the same working directory (which is what you should do), make sure to specify the same `-f|--prefix` for each and every call to scgid when working on a your workflow.

 For your reference, I'm going to go through the content of the output folders for each module (excluding the prefices).The names are intended to be intuitive.